Jamais Vu: Exposing the Generalization Gap in Supervised Semantic Correspondence: Method

 \subsection{Canonical Representation Learning}

 Similar to \cite{thewlis2017unsupervised,mariotti2024improving}, we aim to learn a 3D \emph{canonical} representation for each object category, along with a function $\varphi(I,\bu)\rightarrow \bm{x}\in\mathbb{R}^3$ that maps a pixel $\bu$ in image $I$ to its 3D coordinates in the canonical object-centric coordinate system.
-Unlike the spherical representations in prior work~\cite{thewlis2017unsupervised,mariotti2024improving}, we do not impose any topological constraints on the canonical representation (\eg, enforcing a spherical surface).
+Unlike the spherical representations in prior work~\cite{thewlis2017unsupervised,mariotti2024improving}, we do not impose any topological constraints on the canonical representation (\eg enforcing a spherical surface).
 We parameterized the canonical representation by a set of 3D keypoints $\mathcal{P}=\{\bp_1,\dots,\bp_{\lvert\mathcal{K}\rvert}\}$, where each $\bp_i$ corresponds to a labeled keypoint ${\bk}_i$ in $I$.
-Crucially, $\mathcal{P}$ is shared across all instances of a category, and is invariant to object instance, viewpoint, and pose, unlike $\mathcal{K}$, ensuring the canonicity of the representation.
+A crucial aspect of this parametrization is that unlike the labeled image keypoints $\mathcal{K}$, $\mathcal{P}$ is shared across all instances of the category, and is invariant to object instance, viewpoint, and pose, ensuring the canonicity of the representation.